yoangau/yoangau/README.md

   <img width="500" src="img/nolite.gif">
 </p>

 This project was completed in one day using serverless technologies.
 My objective was to create a tool similar to Pastebin, but for markdown notes.
 It allows users to create rich markdown pages that can be easily shared and copied.
-Currently, pages disappear after one day, but the app may be expanded to include custom user-defined parameters such as ttl, endpoints, and length - all without a backend!
+Notes can be end-to-end encrypted, password protected and have a time to leave - all without a backend in a serverless application!
+When a page expires you still retain the local cache copy to renew.
+It is also possible to create a custom namespace/name url using deterministic uuids keeping all the info on the clients.

 #### Technologies
 [<img height="32" width="32" src="img/logos/typescript.svg" />](https://www.typescriptlang.org/)